seanmay/dotcms-integration-demo/README.md

 $> npm run serve
 ```

+You may be prompted to hit `-y` on serve, if you haven't used http-serve, prior.

 Open `http://127.0.0.1:8080`

-Note that this will store some data in IndexedDB; if you want to clear your caches after the fact.
+Note that this will store some data in IndexedDB; if you want to clear your caches/app storage, after the fact.
+Or consider running in an anonymous instance.

+Please check [CONSIDERATIONS.md](CONSIDERATIONS.md) for some potential high-level concerns with the demo platform.